Skip to main contentCarbon Design System

 When not to use

-When navigating between different but related content like subpages, use tabs instead of a content switcher.
+When navigating between distinct content areas like subpages, use tabs instead of a content switcher.
 Tabs follow the metaphor for sections in a filing cabinet, and two tabs wouldn’t contain the same sheet of paper, so the role of tabs in the information hierarchy is to separate content.

-Content switcher is often used alongside tabs, but it typically serves at a lower hierarchy to organize related content within the tab’s contents.
+Content switcher is often used with tabs but at a lower hierarchy to sort related contents within that tab content.

 Binary actions